SL-Devs/panaghiusa/README.md

 ## Dashboard Installation and Configuration
  - Install node.js if you don't have it already
- - When you clone the repo, navigate to the you will need to install the dependencies by running:
+ - When you clone the repository, navigate to the root folder of the dashboard, and you will need to install the dependencies by running:
     ```
     npm install
     ```